Pianomyn/Pathfinder/README.md

     the min weight edge currently bordering the frontier.
 Guarantees shortest path from a source to all connected nodes in the graph.
 - A*
     - Weighted, shortest path algorithm
     - Best weighted pathfinding algorithm.
-Makes use of a min heap as well but the priority is determined by both weight + heuristic.
+Makes use of a min heap as well but the priority is determined by weight + heuristic.
 Can think of it as an "informed Djikstra's" that can be expected to find the target faster than Djikstra's.

 ## Development
 Run the webapp locally